Retail arbitrage may seem like a big word, but the concept of products you can buy cheap and sell high should be easy to understand.

-9. Video games – Gamers are some of the most sale-hunting, window-shopping buyers out there.
-They spend a lot on video games, but are smart with choices, so if you’re interested in selling video games, be smart with the niche you want to enter because although video games offer high profit margin, there’s plenty of competition in this field.
+8. Video games – Gamers are some of the most bargain-hunting, window-shopping buyers out there.
+They spend a lot on video games but are smart about shopping for them.
+If you’re interested in selling video games, be smart with the niche you want to enter because although video games offer huge profit margins, there’s plenty of competition in this field.

-10. Phone Accessories – The demand for phone accessories will never wane, as long as new phone models get launched every year.
+9. Phone accessories – The demand for phone accessories will never wane as long as new phone models get launched every year.
 As a reseller, you’d go crazy with low-priced items at wholesalers like Reiko Wireless Inc.

 Don’t Ignore Your Family

-11. Kids toys – In between Christmas and birthdays, toys for kids are always in demand.
-As an ecommerce store, you can either sell by age, by interest, or by amount of products (for example: $10-dollar toy store).
+13. Kids’ toys – In between Christmas and birthdays, toys for kids are always in demand.
+As an e-commerce store, you can either sell by age, by interest, or by product price (for example, you can market your online store as a $10-dollar toy store).
 Check out Aquarius Entertainment Merchandising, Inc. for inspiration.

-12. Kids formal wear – The best thing about selling kids clothes is that they are bought pretty cheap in bulk.
-Formal wear for kids often have higher quality, so you can easily sell these items at a higher price point without customers feeling cheated of the quality.
+14. Kids’ formal wear – The best thing about selling babies’ and kids’ clothes is that they can be bought in bulk for pretty cheap.
+Formal wear for kids often have higher quality, so you can easily sell these items at a higher price point without customers feeling ripped off.

-13. Pet clothes and toys – Selling pet clothes and toys are specialty niches that you should explore.
-People with fur-babies are as much buyers as parents of human-babies.
+15. Pet clothes and toys – Selling pet clothes and toys are specialty niches that you should explore.
+People with fur babies buy almost as much merchandise as parents of actual babies.

-14. Pet Care Supplies – If you decide to sell pet clothes, toys and accessories, why not go further and add care supplies as well?
-Grooming tools, clippers, blades, shampoo and a whole lot more.
+16. Pet Care Supplies – If you decide to sell pet clothes, toys, and accessories, why not go further and add care supplies as well?
+Grooming tools, clippers, blades, shampoo, and a whole lot more.
 You can get plenty of discounts from wholesale suppliers like Pet Edge or Inspirer Pet.